LowTechCoder/rpi4-retroarch-guide/README.md

 cp autostart.bash ../
 cd ~
 ```
-I named my usb thumbdrive 'RA-DATA'.
-Anywhere you see this in this guide, you'll need to change it to what your usb thumbdrive is named.
+I named my USB drive 'RA-DATA'.
+Anywhere you see this in this guide, you'll need to change it to what your USB drive is named.

-Create a directory on your external usb drive to hold all the retroArch config backups.
+Create a directory on your USB drive to hold all the retroArch config backups.
 ```
 mkdir /media/pi/RA-DATA/rasp_pi_retroarch_conf_backups/
 ```